hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-0.md

 **IoT and Connected Data Architecture Concepts** - Familiarize yourself with Raspberry Pi, Sense HAT Sensor Functionality, Docker, HDF and HDP Sandbox Container Communication, NiFi, MiNiFi, Zookeeper, HBase, Phoenix and Zeppelin.

-**Deploy IoT Weather Station** - Set up the IoT Weather Station for processing the sensor data.
+**Deploy IoT Weather Station and Connected Data Architecture** - Set up the IoT Weather Station for processing the sensor data.
 You will install Raspbian OS and MiNiFi on the R-Pi, HDF Sandbox and HDP Sandbox on your local machine.

 **Collect Sense HAT Weather Data on CDA** - Program the R-Pi to retrieve the sensor data from the Sense HAT Sensor.
 Embed a MiNiFi Agent onto the R-Pi to collect sensor data and transport it to NiFi on HDF via Site-to-Site.
 Store the Raw sensor readings into HDFS on HDP using NiFi.